Do you wonder how many mealworms your bearded dragon should eat?

 From 5-15 months, the beardy can eat these more regularly than recommended.

-At this age, they need more protein and fat to gain mass and get bigger.
+They need more protein and fat to gain mass and get bigger at this age.

 Once your bearded dragon reaches adulthood, the mealworms should be held back as a treat only.